-- 1. Question 1: - Question 1 is easy, can do without studying just need logic. - YAML GH Action config provided: explain what it's doing - Basic Git commands; check status, fetch stuff, rebase if necessary. - Propose some specific step in CI/CD in order to develop app. - 2.
-Question 2: - Static vs Dynamic testing. - How SonarQube improves app development. - Need to know what can cause a failure in dynamic tests, e.g., in OWASP ZAP. - Debate on whether it's good to have high or low test coverage. - 3.
-Question 3: - What is the meaning of vulnerability and countermeasure. - What is zero day vulnerability and the five stages.
+- Answer 3/4 questions. - Question 1 is easy, can do without studying just need logic. - YAML GH Action config provided: explain what it's doing - Basic Git commands; check status, fetch stuff, rebase if necessary. - Propose some specific step in CI/CD in order to develop app. - Each question is different devsecops phases for the same app for a company. - Q2: Static vs Dynamic testing. - How SonarQube improve app development. - Need to know what can cause a failure in dynamic tests, e.g., in OW Zap. - Debate on whether or not it's good to have high or low test coverage. - Q3: What is the meaning of vulnerability and countermeasure. - What is zero day vulnerability and the five stages.
 Answer in Jack Bower slide. - Question on buffer overflow.
-What is it, how to resolve it, explain how it happens, etc. If you draw a picture of the stack he won't read the text, instant 5 marks. - 4.
-Question 4: - API first + design patterns, conceptual. - Why is design patterns important, benefits.
-Benefits are the same regardless of pattern. - Refactor code based on a pattern; will only be within the 6 we discussed and not singleton, so one of 5.
+What is it, how to resolve it, explain how it happens, etc. If you draw a picture of the stack he won't read the text, instant 5 marks. - Last question: API first + design patterns, conceptual.
+Why is design patterns important, benefits.
+Benefits are the same regardless of pattern.
+Refactor code based on a pattern; will only be within the 6 we discussed and not singleton, so one of 5.